Actindo-AG/Documentation/Webhooks/UserInterface/02_Workers.md

 The list displays all available workers.
 Depending on the settings, the displayed columns may vary.
 All fields are read-only.

-The following worker related functions are available in the view header:
+The following worker related functions are available in the list header:

 - ![Select](../../Assets/Icons/Checkbox03.png "[Select]")
    Select the checkbox to the left of a list entry.
 This allows you to select one or more entries for an action, which you can then perform by clicking a button in the upper left corner above the list header.